cloud-ca/api-docs/source/includes/_getting_started.md

 Status code | Reason
 ----------- | -------
 `200` | The request was successful.
-`400` | Bad request -- Occurs when invalid parameters are provided or `when` quota limit is exceeded.
+`204` | The request was successful and the response body is empty `400` | Bad request -- Occurs when invalid parameters are provided or `when` quota limit is exceeded.
 `403` | Forbidden -- Not authorized to perform this request.
 `404` | Not Found -- Cannot locate the specified endpoint.